toddcf/code-snippets/deployment/deployment-checklist.md

 Now that you've made these changes to your files, test the entire site again:

 1. All links.
-2. Every single HTML page, including responsive web design.
+2. Every single HTML page.
+  a.
+Resize window on each one to check mobile responsiveness.

-## Actual Deployment
+## Deployment Checklist

 You are now ready to go live!

-## Post-Deployment
+## Post-Deployment Checklist

 1. Add description and URL to GitHub page.
 2. Add live link to README and push it up.
+3. Add to portfolio if applicable.
+Redeploy portfolio.